Prince-Emeka-Ekomaru/syncplay/SOCIAL_MEDIA_CONTENT.md

   - The one who blames the game
   - The tactical genius
   - The lucky winner
 - End: "Which one are you?
-Find out Nov 30th"
+Find out Dec 20th"
 - Trending comedy audio

 **Reel 3: "POV: You just registered for syncplay"**